smashingboxes/taperole/README.md

 * use posgres as the database
 * use unicorn as the app server
 * have access to the taperole gem

-Usually, your gemfile will include something like:
+Usually, your Gemfile will include something like:
 ```
 # Use postgresql as the database
 gem 'pg'

-# Use taperole for deployment
-gem 'taperole'

 # Use Unicorn as the app server
 gem 'unicorn'

+# Use taperole for deployment
+gem 'taperole', '~>1.3'

 ```
 Note: You can also `$ gem install taperole` and not put Taperole in your Gemfile.